 Where in the World Are My Customers?

 A great place to start is www.export.gov, the U.S. government’s export portal.
 The Market Research Library contains more than 100,000 country and industry-specific market research reports written by the U.S. Commercial Service in-country experts: industry overviews, best markets, Country Commercial Guides, and more.
+If you can't find what you need, contact the local U.S. Commercial Service office in a city near you.
+You can find a list of C.S. offices via the www.export.gov portal.
 In addition, you can link to the agricultural goods export market research reports focusing on agricultural commodities from the U.S. Department of Agriculture.

 But what if you are just starting out in exporting and need some help identifying your first market or if exporting is even right for you?
 Your local Small Business Development Center can assist with market research to make that first sale seem less daunting.